Our Story

 Raphael is a proud Samoan New Zealander with more than 20 years’ governance and leadership experience across a range of sectors and organisations.

-Before joining SenateSHJ in 2008, Raphael was head of corporate responsibility at Vodafone NZ and was seconded to Vodafone Group in the UK for two years.
+As a Partner at Agite Consulting, Raphael advises a range of private and public sector clients on stakeholder engagement and reputation risk.
+Before joining Agite, Raphael was Managing Partner for a leading communications firm where he worked for 15 years.
+Prior to that, he was head of corporate responsibility at Vodafone NZ and was seconded to Vodafone Group in the UK for two years.
 In the early 90s, Raphael worked as a reporter on The Dominion newspaper and as a press secretary in the Office of the Prime Minister.

 As an advocate for Pasifika engagement and success, Raphael’s values align with the vision of the Wellington Pasifika Business Network.
 His strategic counsel serves as a valuable asset to the network, ensuring effective communication, strong reputations, and fruitful relationships in the business community.